ertyseidohl/computing-etymologies/index.md

 Source: electric, adj. and n., Oxford English Dictionary, Draft Revision Mar.
 2008 via [Wikipedia](https://en.wikipedia.org/wiki/Etymology_of_electricity)

+## Hacker

+Note: First recorded usage of "Hacker" in the tech sense was in 1963.
+See [this manybutfinite.com blog post](https://manybutfinite.com/post/first-recorded-usage-of-hacker/).
+Need to investigate further.

 ## Information

 > The committee published an international standard vocabulary in 1966 (IFIP-ICC Vocabulary of Information Processing, North Holland Publishing, Amsterdam, 1968) that remains, with some modifications, an ISO/IEC standard (http:// www.iso.ch/cate/d7229.html). \[...\]